I remember when I turned 20 years old.

 But eventually, it catches up with you.
 No way in hell will I be able to get away with the same stuff I did at 20 at 50 years of age.
-No way.

 15. Being physically active is one of the greatest things

 Speaking of heavy lifting, I greatly enjoy working out.